Carlos D. Bustamante: Career

+From 2002 to 2009, Bustamante was a faculty member at Cornell University.

+He joined the faculty of Stanford University in 2010, and in 2015 was named the inaugural chair of its Department of Biomedical Data Science.
+In 2025, he became the inaugural Vice Dean of Research of the University of Oklahoma College of Medicine.

+Bustamante is the CEO of Galatea Bio, a genomics company focused on precision health.
+He co-founded it with Nicholas Katsanis and Alexander Ioannidis.

+Bustamante participated in National Institutes of Health initiatives such as the 1000 Genomes Project and ClinGen.

-In 2013, Bustamante found a link between the most recent common ancestor for both males and females in Homo sapiens.
+In 2013, Bustamante and coworkers are reported to have found a link between the most recent common ancestor for both males and females in Homo sapiens.
 He found that there may be a link to the same time period and even the same region for both Y-chromosomal Adam and Mitochondrial Eve.
 This study rejected the idea that Mitochondrial Eve may have lived well before Y-chromosomal Adam.
 The study concludes, however, that not all the genetic material comes from these two ancestors and that the two never met and that most of the genome comes from numerous other ancestors.

-In 2018, Bustamante carried out DNA testing of United States Senator Elizabeth Warren that concluded that "the vast majority" of Warren's ancestry is European, but that "the results strongly support the existence of an unadmixed Native American ancestor six to ten generations ago."
+In 2018, Bustamante carried out DNA testing of United States Senator Elizabeth Warren, from which he concluded that "the vast majority" of Warren's ancestry is European, but that "the results strongly support the existence of an unadmixed Native American ancestor six to ten generations ago."

+Awards and recognition

+Bustamante was recognized in 2010 with a MacArthur Fellowship, which highlighted his research efforts at "mining DNA sequence data to address fundamental questions about the mechanisms of evolution, the complex origins of human genetic diversity, and patterns of population migration."

+In 2007, while at Cornell, Bustamante received a Sloan Research Fellowship from the Alfred P. Sloan Foundation; at the time, his research focused on "developing statistical methods for inference in population and comparative genomics".